belindamo/derp/section_notes/02-lit-review.md

-* if all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian
+* Research more if all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian

 # Literature Review: Distribution Enforcement via Random Probe and Distribution Nudging